South Coast and Jokulsarlon - Overnight tour - EI41s

 Available: April 16 - Sept 15, Daily

 Click here for the winter version of this tour (Sept - Apr)

-Included: Hotel pick up, transportation in a mini-bus, English speaking guide, room with bathroom, breakfast, glacier hiking for 1 hour (crampons included).
+Included: Hotel pick up, transportation in a mini-bus, English speaking guide, accommodation, breakfast, glacier hiking for 1 hour (crampons included).

 Note: Meals are not included except breakfast

 Bring with you: Warm clothes, sturdy shoes.
 You need real hiking shoes for the glacier hike, that have a thick sole and cover your ankle.
 We provide the ice crampons, and they cannot be attached to normal shoes.